RealViper8/LEngine/README.md

         Example: if key_pressed('o') print("o has been pressed")

 ## Credits
-if you would like to embed this engine it would be easy to use.
+if you would like to embed this engine it would be easy to do so.

-Made with the Lua C API -> (Lua)[https://lua.org]
+Made with the Lua C API -> [Lua](https://lua.org)

 Made by RealViper.